 Rotary, with matching funds from the Gates Foundation, has contributed more than $1.7 billion to end polio.

-Since the start of the campaign, we have reduced the number of polio cases by 99.9 per cent and reached more than 2.5 billion children in 122 countries with the vaccine.
+Since the start of the campaign over 30 years ago, we have reduced the number of polio cases by 99.9 per cent and reached more than 2.5 billion children in 122 countries with the vaccine.

 Join Rotary in the final push to end polio and help make history today.